[Related photos can be found at https://woodburygenealogy.shutterfly.com/pictures/12.]

 It’s a responsibility I don’t take lightly.
 But it is difficult to bring the task to the top of the list of things that must be attended to day by day.
 I am the last chance that a lot of these people among my ancestors will be positively identified.
 If they are not, then the pictures (quite a few tintypes among them) are useless and may as well be donated to a garage sale.

 I have the same responsibility regarding the images I have taken with my own cameras over the years.
 Fortunately, modern photo-organizing programs on computers urge us to pay attention to that detail.
 But for my generation there is a double-whammy, for I have thousands of photos I took myself using film cameras.
 And, what’s worse, one trunkful of a thousand of my own photos once sat in a flooded basement.
-Those pictures are now all permanently stuck together.
+Many of those pictures are now permanently stuck together.
 My only hope, if there are any important ones among them when I tear them apart, is to find the negatives and scan those.

 I have that project under way as well.
 On a make-shift desk in the basement I have a spare scanner and an old computer, both pretty much dedicated to converting film negatives to digital images.
 The scanner produces astonishing images from 35mm negatives, and I get to be the first to resurrect a picture I took in the 1970s, when we were just starting a family and making a home of our own.